aclark4life/cs/README.rst

 CS
 ==

-My CS code from back in the day.
+My CS code from back in the day

 Me circa 1998
 -------------